arazinalti/arazinalti/README.md

 ### 👨‍🎓 About Me

-I am a **2nd-semester Electrical Engineering student** at the **University of Tabriz**, with a strong passion for the intersection of **hardware and software**.
-My journey began in the field with hands-on industrial experience, and I am now channeling that practical knowledge into academic excellence and research.
+I am an aspiring **Embedded Systems and Robotics engineer** with a unique background: I started my career in **industrial electronics repair** (servo drives, VFDs) and am now pursuing formal education in Electrical Engineering at the **University of Tabriz**.

+This hands-on experience gives me a **practical perspective** that many pure-academic students lack.
+I don't just write code—I understand the hardware it runs on.

-*   🎯 **Research Interests:** Robotics, Autonomous Systems (UAVs), Embedded Control, and Industrial Automation.
+*   🎯 **Research Interests:** Real-time control systems, UAV autopilots, sensor fusion, and industrial automation.
-*   🔧 **Core Skills:** Embedded C, Python, STM32, PCB Design (Altium/Proteus), Control Systems.
+*   🔧 **Core Skills:** Embedded C, STM32, PCB Design (Altium/Proteus), Control Theory.
-*   💼 **Professional Background:** Industrial electronics repair (Servo Drives, VFDs) and automotive diagnostics.
+*   💼 **Professional Background:** 2+ years of experience in industrial electronics repair and automotive diagnostics.
-*   🇩🇪 **Current Goal:** Pursuing German language proficiency (A2 → B1) and aiming for Master's studies in Germany, particularly at **TU Munich**.
+*   🇩🇪 **Current Goal:** Mastering German (A2 → B1) and preparing for Master's studies in Germany, particularly at **TU Munich**.

 ---